Emu Brewery: Stanley Brewery: 1848–1908

 In March 1882 the licence was transferred to John Jones and Robert Hall.
-In May 1882 there was a Supreme court case between Sir John Forrest who was the husband of George and Hugh's sister and D W Harwood concerning a breach of contract in the amount of 160 pounds relating to the lease of the Stanley Brewery which had expired in February 1882.
+In May 1882 there was a Supreme Court case between John Forrest, who was the husband of George and Hugh's sister, and Harwood concerning a breach of contract in the amount of £160 relating to the lease of the Stanley Brewery which had expired in February 1882.

 In 1887, a new brewery building was constructed on the site.
 The brick structure was imposing, featuring blind brick arches, and was topped with a Mansard-roofed tower containing a 10,000 impgal tank.

 After the successful initial public offering of the rival Swan Brewery, the Stanley Brewery felt the pressure to follow the same path.
 In 1905 the business re-formed as the Stanley Co-operative Brewery Ltd, and had former politician Michael O'Connor as chairman of its board of directors.
 This new company was majority-owned by the Stanley Brewery Co Limited.